What are Adventures?

 The meat of an Adventure is the story text, which is comprised of individual blocks called Actions.

-Actions are sections of text up to 4000 characters long that are created when either you send an input or the AI sends an output.
+Actions are sections of text up to 4000 characters long that are created when either you send an input, or the AI sends an output.
 Actions can be individually edited, undone, redone, or permanently erased.

 Actions created with Do or Say will be marked with icons to indicate which type of input was used for that action.
-The AI sees these icons as a > symbol at the beginning of the action.
+The AI sees these icons as having a > symbol at the beginning of the action.

 icon